krzemienski/awesome-from-stars/README.md

 * [helm/charts](https://github.com/helm/charts): ⚠️(OBSOLETE) Curated applications for Kubernetes
 * [aarich/charts-for-supabase](https://github.com/aarich/charts-for-supabase): A Simple Analytics Client for Supabase
 * [gabriel-kaam/chat-gpt-prompts-from-aiprm](https://github.com/gabriel-kaam/chat-gpt-prompts-from-aiprm): Compilations of ChatGPT Prompts from AIPRM
-* [huggingface/chat-ui](https://github.com/huggingface/chat-ui): Open source codebase powering the HuggingChat app
+* [huggingface/chat-ui](https://github.com/huggingface/chat-ui): The open source codebase powering HuggingChat
 * [peterw/Chat-with-Github-Repo](https://github.com/peterw/Chat-with-Github-Repo): This repository contains two Python scripts that demonstrate how to create a chatbot using Streamlit, OpenAI GPT-3.5-turbo, and Activeloop's Deep Lake.
 * [tobuya/chat_gpt_ui](https://github.com/tobuya/chat_gpt_ui): ChapGPT ui is a powerful app that allows one to harness the power of advanced machine learning algorithms to create intelligent application that can answer questions, translate text, convert code from one language to another and more.
 It's built using React and ChatGPT's own APIs
 * [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL):  Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers